sighupio/fury-kubernetes-logging/docs/CONTRIBUTING.md

 - `MAINTENANCE.md` file should always be present, describing the package maintenance specifying what to do to upgrade the package.
 - If possible, add a Prometheus `ServiceMonitor` to the component if metrics are exported.
 - If possible, add a Grafana dashboard for the component using the ConfigMap approach: [add-new-dashboards][add-new-dashboards].
+- All the images in the module should be pushed to the sighup registry using our [image-sync repository][image-sync-repository].

 ## CI explanations